JTimothyKing/PWC/README.md

 projects use .NET 8.0.
 Multiple versions of the SDK are installed side-by-side on the same machine, so you can install the latest version without affecting other projects.

+The Python solutions use Python 3.12.
+To run the automated tests, a virtual Python environment should be put in `.venv` off of the repository root.

 ## Running the Tests